Ellingham History, Family Crest & Coats of Arms

-Hampshire, Norfolk and Northumberland.
+The surname Ellingham is a habitational name from the places named Ellingham located in Hampshire, Norfolk and Northumberland.
 However, the place name Ellingham is derived from the Old English personal name "Ella" + inga, or ing + "ham" which literally means "homestead of the family or followers of a man called Ella."
-CITATION[CLOSE]

 Early Origins of the Ellingham family

 The surname Ellingham was first found in Norfolk where the earliest and more frequent listings are found.
 One of the first listings of the name appears in the Domesday Book as Elincham in 1086.
 At that time, Little Ellingham was listed as being three miles long, comprising 1540 acres of which 1196 were arable, 287 pasture and meadow, and 20 woodland.
 Great Ellingham comprised 2670 acres, of which 2135 were arable, and 477 pasture, meadow, and woodland.

 This web page shows only a small excerpt of our Ellingham research.
 Another 167 words (12 lines of text) covering the years 1191, 1287, 1400, 1272, 1273, 1329, 1160, 1160 and 1362 are included under the topic Early Ellingham History in all our PDF Extended History products and printed products wherever possible.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Ellingham family name include Ellingham, Elingham, Ellenham, Elyngam, Elyngham and others.

 Early Notables of the Ellingham family (pre 1700)